Noah Taguta Biography: Wives, Relationship with Zanu-PF, Death -Pindula, Local Knowledge

 Dispute with Brother

-In 2013, a dispute over the rights religious objects and other church paraphernalia between Taguta and his brother Clemence Momberume was taken to the Supreme Court.
+In 2013, a dispute over the rights religious objects and other church paraphernalia between Taguta and his brother Clements Momberume was taken to the Supreme Court.
 Taguta was represented by Advocated Ray Goba.

 The dispute of the two brothers was over: